USGS-R/RSurvey/README.md

 [**dichromat**](http://cran.r-project.org/web/packages/dichromat/index.html "dichromat")
 for color-blind safe palettes, and [**tripack**](http://cran.r-project.org/web/packages/tripack/index.html "tripack") for auto-cropping.
-Note that the licence for **tripack** explicitly forbids commercial use.
+Note that the license for **tripack** explicitly forbids commercial use.
 If any of these recommended packages are missing, **RSurvey** will offer to install them when it first starts up.